U.S. Sen. Perdue calls for political unity, praises Trump

 Praising Trump

 A CEO elected in 2014 as a non-ideological populist, Perdue is often discussed as a political foreshadowing of Trump and he is close to the president.
-Perdue

 “I don’t understand why Republicans aren’t supporting a Republican in the White House,” Perdue told reporters, and in the lunch, praised Trump in the highest terms.